ClusterHQ/flocker/docs/install/index.rst

 * It makes it easy to set up and manage a Flocker cluster.
 * It runs inside a Docker container on your local machine.

+:ref:`Click here to proceed with the automatic installer <labs-installer>`.

-If you'd rather install Flocker manually, read on...
+If you'd rather install Flocker manually, read on.

 Manual Installation
 ===================